Drug Charges Defense

 If the facts do not support a Motion To Suppress in a given situation, there are several other defenses available in drug cases.
 These commonly relate to who was in actual possession of the contraband (for example, if the drugs were found in a car with passengers, or in an apartment with more than one tenant).
 Prosecutors sometimes charge “Possession with Intent to Distribute” which is a more serious charge than mere Possession, when a person is arrested along with large quantities of drugs.
 When this happens, we can possibly reduce the formal charges to simple Possession.

-I have effectively defended cases involving a wide range of drug-related offenses, including the following:
+I have effectively defended cases involving a wide range of drug-related offenses in Rhode Island, Massachusetts and Connecticut, including the following:

-- All Massachusetts, Rhode Island and Connecticut Drug Possession with Intent to Sell and/or Distribute Drugs cases
+- Drug Possession with Intent to Sell and/or Distribute Drugs cases

-- Massachusetts, Rhode Island and Connecticut Marijuana Charges (When the amount seized is greater than one ounce)
+- Marijuana Charges (When the amount seized is greater than one ounce)